FAForever/wiki-pages/Development/Mapping.md

 - [Texture painting*Video tutorial on how to blend textures in the Ozonex editor*](https://www.youtube.com/watch?v=nzTnDc2vKU4)
 {.links-list}
 ### Custom textures
+The game provides you with a decently large selection of textures to use in your maps.
+However, if you want to give your map an unique look, or if you just cannot find a texture that works well for your map, you may choose to use custom textures.
+There are many beautiful custom textures available for download online, and they are often available in higher resolution than the stock textures.

+Custom textures need to be encoded to a .DDS file format, specifically the (DXT3) BCT2 compression format.
 - [Custom textures*Video tutorial on how to add custom textures*](https://www.youtube.com/watch?v=_wXK0aYnz70) {.links-list}
 ### Mask generation